MatrixDev/ComposableRoutes/README.md

 }
 ```

 That's it.
-Now you can get `NavController` in any descendant Compose function like this:
+Now you can get `NavController` in any descendant `@Composable` function like this:
 ```kotlin
 LocalNavController.current.navigateToHomeScreen()
 ```